raspberrypilearning/electricity-generation/en/step_3.md

 ## Add a UK column

-In this step you are going to add a UK column and populate it with data so you can see a comparison of New Zealand and the UK.
+In this step, you are going to add a UK column and populate it with data so you can see a comparison of New Zealand and the UK.

-You are now going to create a column for the UK.
-To do this you will copy the **New Zealand** sprite.
+You are going to create a column for the UK.
+To do this, you will copy the **New Zealand** sprite.

 --- task ---

-Click on the **New Zealand** sprite and right-click to select **duplicate**.
+Click on the **New Zealand** sprite, and right-click to select **duplicate**.

 ![image of background](images/electricity-copy-sprite.png){:width="300px"}